aldente0630/mofc-demand-forecast/README.md

 ![Forecasting-3](./img/var-3.svg)

 ### GluonTS: DeepAR
-* *DeepAR* can incorporate metadata and forward-looking related time series into the model, so features were created with sales prices, holiday and event information.
+* *DeepAR* can incorporate metadata and forward-looking related time series into the model, so additional features were created with sales prices, holiday and event information.
 Dynamic categorical variables were quantified through [Feature Hashing](https://alex.smola.org/papers/2009/Weinbergeretal09.pdf).
 * As a hyperparameter, it is very important to set the probability distribution of the output, and here it is set as the *Negative Binomial* distribution.

 ![Forecasting-1](./img/deepar-1.svg)